Jagusti/fvtt-wfrp4e-gmtoolkit/README.md

 3. [Import macros](https://github.com/Jagusti/fvtt-wfrp4e-gmtoolkit/wiki/getting-started#macros) to your Macro Directory via `Compendiums` > `Macro` > `GM Toolkit`.
    - Any imported macros will appear in the Macro Directory, next to the Macro Hotbar.
    - Open the Macro Directory and drag required macros onto a free space on the Marco Hotbar.
-4. Revised macros will *not automatically* replace your existing GM Toolkit macros.
+   - Revised macros will *not automatically* replace your existing GM Toolkit macros.
 You will need to manually re-import them from the Macro Compendium into your Macro Directory to take advantage of the improvements.
+4. [Import RolLTables](https://github.com/Jagusti/fvtt-wfrp4e-gmtoolkit/wiki/getting-started#macros) to your RollTable suite via `Compendiums` > `RollTable` > `GM Toolkit`.

 ## References